th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 #### <kbd>property</kbd> len_parentless

-Returns number of events in the trees inside the collection.
+Returns number of events in the parentless trees inside the collection.

 ---